Automated Table Reproduction via Code Generation: Evaluation

-We report our findings (excluding round errors, as they are obvious but minor issues) to the paper authors, and 14/16 of the reported inconsistencies are confirmed.
-For the two artifact errors, one has already been fixed by the authors, and the other is planned to be fixed.
-Automated artifact evaluation enables early detection of such reproducibility issues, saving time and avoiding their propagation into future research that builds on the affected papers.
+We report our findings (excluding rounding errors, as they are obvious but minor issues) to the paper authors, and 14/16 of the reported inconsistencies are confirmed.
+For the two artifact errors, both have already been fixed by the authors.
+For the three paper errors (Table~2 of Eder et al.~\cite{interference}, Table~3 of Nam et al.~\cite{llm}, and Table 5 of Alfadel and McIntosh~\cite{bazel}), the authors communicated plans to update the errors.
+Our approach enables early detection of such reproducibility issues, saving time and avoiding their propagation into future research that builds on the affected papers.

+The discovery of \newbug is supported by \approach and the reproduction scripts it generates, but it is not entirely automated.
+Given the reproduction script, it is ultimately up to a human expert to decide if there is indeed a bug, and if so, where the bug lies.